SiarhKul/webkit/README.md

 ### 2) Start PostgreSQL with Docker (recommended)

-A ready-to-use docker-compose file is provided.
+A ready-to-use `docker-compose.yml` file is provided.

 ```sh
 # In PowerShell or your shell of choice